The Bluebell Benefice

 A warm welcome to The Bluebell Benefice, which covers the parishes and churches of Great Gransden, Little Gransden, Abbotsley and Waresley in South Huntingdonshire and South West Cambridgeshire.

-In May we return to in-person services on a Sunday, whilst following current distancing and safety guidelines.
+We have returned to in-person services on Wednesdays and Sundays, whilst following current distancing and safety guidelines.

 To watch any of our past online services please see our home worship page.
-All details and links will appear here.
-The church buildings remain open for private prayer during this time.
+The church buildings remain open for private prayer.

 Please remember to bring a mask to all indoor services, and you might like to bring hand sanitizer for communion services.
 Lego Church and Coffee, Chat & Compline remain on Zoom for the moment.